lucasdietrich/rust-mqtt-clients-benchmark/readme.md

 # Rust MQTT clients evaluation

-This repo is an subjective evaluation of the following MQTT clients for use in an embedded Linux environment:
+This repo is a subjective evaluation of the following MQTT clients for use in an embedded Linux environment:

 - [rumqtt](https://docs.rs/rumqttc/latest/rumqttc/)
 - [paho-mqtt](https://docs.rs/paho-mqtt/latest/paho_mqtt/)